Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Origins of the PBH

 Stephen Hawking first mentioned primordial black holes (PBHs) in the 1970s as he developed his ideas for cosmology, finding that were a potential consequence of the radiation-dominated universe, a brief period in the early history of the universe.
 In a random fashion, different parts of the Universe expanded at different rates and gravity also worked in different ways, depending on the volume and density of the region it was in.
-For some places, gravity could so greatly exceed the rate of universal expansion and the pressure of a collapsing object that the region would collapse onto itself, forming a PBH.
+For some places, gravity could so greatly exceed the rate of universal expansion and the pressure of a collapsing object that the region filled solely with photons would collapse onto itself, forming a PBH.
 Assuming the minimum radius of a Planck length, these PBHs would be at minimum 10 micrograms in mass.
 They would be so small that through Hawking radiation the PBHs could disappear over the lifetime of the universe, meaning that not many would be left today.
 But to get a true gauge of how realistic they could be, the inflation model needed some fine-tuning (Hawking).

 WIMPs vs. MACHOs